Existance29/FED-Assignment-2/README.md

 # JSB Tech
 This website focuses on e-commerce with gamification features.
 This website sells gaming-related gear, such as gaming mice, keyboards, audio devices and PCs.
 The gamification revolves around a lucky draw, where users can earn different items, such as credits and products.
 To earn the currency spent on the lucky draw, users can play the in-site games.
 The better they do on the games, the more draws they earn.
 When purchasing items, users can also earn additional draws based on how much they spend ($50 = 1 draw)

+##Important note
+The API used (restdb) has a API request limit of 500 per day, since we are using the free plan.
+Once the limit is reached, the API will fail
 ## Design Process
 The target audience are youths who are interested in gaming-related technology.